 The School of Nursing uses CDC guidelines, NC immunization laws and agency requirements in determining necessary immunizations for nursing students.
 As agencies and guidelines change students may be required to update their immunizations to be allowed in clinical sites.
+The School of Nursing reserves the right to change the vaccine requirements to match the requirements of clinical agencies and the recommendations of public health and governmental agencies as needed.
 Students who are unable to complete a clinical course or who miss clinical experiences due to lack of immunizations will be treated in the same manner as students who are unable to complete courses or who miss for other reasons.
 Inability to attend clinical results in failure of clinical courses.